E. J. Montgomery

-Efrem Reynard Montgomery Jr. (born September 12, 1999) is an American basketball player for MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).
+Efrem Reynard Montgomery Jr. (born September 12, 1999) is an American basketball player who last played for MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).
 He played college basketball for the Kentucky Wildcats.

 High school career

 Montgomery attended Lincoln Park Academy in Fort Pierce, Florida for middle school and started playing at the varsity level as a 6'8" seventh grader.
 As an eighth grader, Montgomery and the Greyhounds won the Florida District 12-4A championship.

 Montgomery first attended Montverde Academy for his freshmen and sophomore year, where he played alongside current Net Ben Simmons.

 He later transferred to Wheeler High School for his junior and senior year.
 He averaged 25.6 points, 13.6 rebounds, and 4.3 assists at Wheeler.

 Recruiting

 Montgomery originally committed to Auburn University on September 22, 2016.
 However, when Auburn was involved in the college basketball corruption scandal, Montgomery decommitted on September 27, 2017.

 On April 9, 2018, Montgomery committed to play college basketball at the University of Kentucky.